Restream/reindexer/replication.md

 - `max_wal_depth_on_force_sync` - Maximum number of WAL records, which will be copied after force-sync
 - `online_updates_delay_msec` - Delay between write operation and replication.
 Larger values here will leader to higher replication latency and bufferization, but also will provide more effective network batching and CPU untilization
 - `namespaces` - List of namespaces for replication.
 If empty, all namespaces.
 All replicated namespaces will become read only for follower.
 This parameter is used, when node doesn't have specific namespace list
+- `self_replication_token` - Replication token of the current node that it sends to the follower for verification
 - `nodes` - List of follower nodes

 Follower settings: